Tyson Fury is on course to become one of the biggest names in United States boxing, according to Top Rank supremo Bob Arum and TV giants ESPN.

 Securing the contract, Fury could make upwards of $80 million.
 All dependent on fights opposite Deontay Wilder or UK rival Anthony Joshua.

-Speaking about his plans for Fury, Arum has no doubts about where he can the 30 year-old’s profile.
+Speaking about his Fury plans, Arum has no doubts about where he can raise the 30-year-old’s profile.

-“It’s with great pride that Top Rank and Frank Warren’s Queensberry Promotions, together with ESPN+ and MTK Global, will be able to present the leading heavyweight in the world and a mega-star in boxing,” outlined Arum.
+“It’s with great pride that Top Rank will be able to present the leading heavyweight in the world and a mega-star in boxing,” outlined Arum.

 Adding his input, ESPN Executive Vice President Russell Wolf echoed Arum’s sentiments.

 “Tyson Fury is an incredible boxer with an incredible story.
 Two things that are right at home on ESPN.